This formulation contains herbs traditionally used to maintan urinary tract health and urine pH minimising the risk of formation of bladder stones.

 Need more information?
 Contact us for a FREE consultation firstname.lastname@example.org with one of our fully qualified practitioners.

 Bladder stones, or uroliths, are stone-like mineral deposits that form in your dogs bladder.
 Bladder stones may occur as a single deposit, or consist of many smaller pieces.

 Bloody urine, recurrent bladder infection, or straining to urinate all should raise suspicion.
 Occasionally stones are simply passed.
 Dogs with struvite stones tend to be almost all female.
 Some breeds that appear to have an increased risk for the formation of (Bladder) Struvite stones are the Beagle, Miniature Schnauzer, and English Cocker Spaniel.

 For Animal Oral Use Only

-McDowell's staff Herbalists can not diagnose you or your companions disease or illness.
-What they can do is offer a herbal program to assist with healing, after you have had advice from your doctor or specialist.
+McDowell's staff Herbalists cannot diagnose you or your companions disease or illness.
+What they can do is offer a herbal program to assist with recovery, after you have had advice from your doctor or specialist.
 If you have unexplained pain or symptoms, seek medical advice.